 In November 2015, we were honoured and delighted to be part of Theaster Gates' groundbreaking performance art piece "Sanctum."
 For 24 days Sanctum hosted a continuous programme of sound over 552 hours, with Bristol based poets, performance artists and musicians from every genre, including us!
 We were particularly excited by this project as the venue, Temple Church, Bristol, lies on one of the Perpetual Choir lines.
 We performed four soundscapes there, including a very poignant piece for Remembrance Sunday.

 We also love collaborating with other sound practitioners and were thrilled to be part of the backing bhakti choir on Tim Chalice's latest album, "Give It All Away For Love" launched in April 2016.

 We’ve published a few articles in Paradigm Shift Magazine on Orb and paranormal photography and The Perpetual Choirs.

-We’re also in demand as radio show guests and have appeared on BCfm and BBC Radio, demonstrating our tonings, percussion
+We’re also in demand as radio show guests and have appeared on BBC Radio and BCfm demonstrating our tonings, percussion

-instruments and singing live on the Health Watch, Steve Yabsley and Martin Evans
+instruments and singing live on the Steve Yabsley, Martin Evans